cherngywh/Python-APIs/README.md

 # WeatherPy

 ## Analysis
-- The highest temperature (100F) happens at latitude 0, it's a beautiful curve. the farer from latitude 0, the lower of max tempture.
+*- The highest temperature (100F) happens at latitude 0, it's a beautiful curve. the farer from latitude 0, the lower of max tempture.*
-- There is no significant relationship between latitude and cloudiness.
+*- There is no significant relationship between latitude and cloudiness.*
-- Even though we see some cities with lower humidity and higher wind speed between latitude 0~40, we still can find a tred to show a significant relationship.
+*- Even though we see some cities with lower humidity and higher wind speed between latitude 0~40, we still can find a tred to show a significant relationship.*

 ```python